gayatriiv/gayatriiv/README.md

 i enjoy learning new technologies, solving problems with clarity, and writing code that is simple, readable, and scalable.

 - computer science (ai & data science)
-- interested in backend, web, and machine learning
+- interested in data engineering, and web.
 - focused on consistency and depth over speed

 ---